GillesVanPellicom/PE2-laravel/docs/setup.md

 Although there is a "delete" button associated with the container in the dashboard, I would advise against using it.
 If you ever want to delete the container, look [here](#in-case-of-configuration-changes).

-Finally, navigate to `localhost` in your browser to verify that the app is running.
+Finally, navigate to [localhost](http://localhost/) in your browser to verify that the app is running.

 ## 4) Initialize project

-To finish the setup process, you'll have to run a few commands fetch/build the last dependancies.
+To finish the setup process, you'll have to run a few commands fetch/build the last dependencies.

 Fetch node modules